devmind660/devmind660/README.md

 - 👋 Hi, I’m @devmind660
 - 🖥 I’m a french web developer
-- 📫 How to reach me : https://www.linkedin.com/in/guillaume-cheyrou/
+- 📫 How to reach me : https://x.com/devmind660
-- 🔗 My website : gc64.fr
+- 🕹️ Bored ?
+Play mini games on codebloc.app :D

 <!---
 devmind660/devmind660 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.